HTTP AT Commands

 • 1: Parameter error

-• 2: Memory allocation error
+• 2: Memory allocation failed

 • 3: Failed to read security certificate suite